yuvrajdhadwal/Pointing-Motion-Recognition/README.md

-This folder's main purpose is for collecting a large dataset to train the machine learning model.
+### Overview

+For this project, I created a Machine Learning Pipeline that made it very easy to collect massive amounts of data to train our models.
+In the semesters prior to my joining, the research group was only able to collect 1200 data points.
+Utilizing this pipeline, we were able to collect over 1 million data points in a week.
+This process utilizes multithreading, OpenCV, Pandas, Numpy, and Google MediaPipe to collect different parts of the body in rapid succession from multiple camera angles.
+I also utilized Bidirectional Elimination Stepwise Regression and parameter tuning to increase XGBoost Machine Learning model accuracy for predicting pointing location on a TV screen from 6 feet away from 2% to 97.84%.

+The final product and model are run on the file `model_testing.py` however if you are more interested in the pipeline, it is as follows:

 ### Step 1:

 Run `run.py` to start both files.
-Press `q` to quit the windows (this may be buggy).
+Press `q` to quit the windows once data collection for a single session is complete.

 ### Step 2: